Sharjeel7911/Sharjeel7911/README.md

 # 💫 About Me:
-🔭 I’m currently working on Nothing<br>
+🔭 I’m currently a student of Bscs in UCP, Lahore.<br>

 ## 🌐 Socials: